gunadarma-academy/asde-michi-frontend/README.md

 ### Required Installation

-+ Install Node.js from your prefered way, or from http://nodejs.org
++ Install Node.js from your preferred way, or from http://nodejs.org
   + It's also recommended to [use Node Version Manager (nvm)](https://github.com/creationix/nvm)
 + Install required npm packages/modules with `npm install` within this repo